Where Is My Mind?: Legacy

 "Where Is My Mind?" was voted number 29 in the "Hottest 100 of All Time" music poll conducted by Australian radio station Triple J in 2009.

-In the streaming era, the track has continued to accumulate new audiences.
 In the United Kingdom, it was certified double platinum by the BPI.
-In January 2025, the band stated that the song had surpassed one billion streams on Spotify.

 Inclusion in media and events

 The song first saw increased popularity after featuring in the 1999 film Fight Club, in which it plays during the final scene.
 On April 13, 2004, NASA used "Where Is My Mind?" to wake up the team working on the Spirit Mars rover, in honor of its software transplant.
 Its popularity led to the Pixies' live performance of the song at Coachella in 2004 to be heavily pirated online.
 In March 2021, the song began being used as the entrance music for professional wrestlers Orange Cassidy and Best Friends after it was licensed by All Elite Wrestling: it was replaced with the Jefferson Starship song "Jane" in 2022 but was restored in 2024.
 In 2023, the song's opening lyric inadvertently caused certain Android phones to turn off set alarms.

 The song featured in the Criminal Minds episode "Sex, Birth, Death", which aired on November 29, 2006, while a xylophone-only cover of the song was used in the episode "The Lesson", which aired on December 5, 2012.
 A cover version by Allison Scagliotti appears in the Warehouse 13 episode "Don't Hate the Player", which aired on August 15, 2011.
 An all-kazoo cover of the song was used in The Tick episode "Where's My Mind", which aired on August 25, 2017.

 The original version of the song also featured in the films Gaz Bar Blues (2003), Mr. Nobody (2009), Knock Knock (2015), and the teaser trailer for Thunderbolts* (2025).
 Cover versions of the song have also widely been used in film: those by Yoav and Storm Large feature in Sucker Punch (2011) and Big Ass Spider!
 (2013), respectively.
 Safari Riot and Grayson Sanders’ version of the song is used in Malignant (2021).
 The song's piano cover by Maxence Cyrin has seen the widest use: it has been featured in the television series The Leftovers (alongside the original version) and Mr. Robot, in the film It's Kind of a Funny Story (2010), and in the "Man Behind The Treasure" promotional material for the video game Uncharted 4: A Thief's End (2016).

 The song's widespread use in film and television has been criticized as a narrative cliché for informing audiences that characters suffer from multiple personalities or cannot distinguish reality.